RKS Design

-RKS is a global design firm and innovation consultancy founded in 1980 by industrial designer Ravi Sawhney.
+RKS Design is a product design firm, industrial design firm, product development company, innovation consultancy, and product engineering firm, founded in 1980 by designer Ravi Sawhney.
+The design firm is headquartered outside of Los Angeles, California in Thousand Oaks, California.
 The company designs and develops consumer, medical, and industrial products, as well as user interfaces, and user experiences.
-It is known for designing Teddy Ruxpin and RKS Guitars.
+As an industrial design and development firm, it is known for designing Teddy Ruxpin and RKS Guitars.

-Psycho-Aesthetics Human-Centered Methodology

-The company developed a design-thinking methodology called Psycho-Aesthetics, a process that helps designers focus on understanding consumer need and emotions.
-Psycho-Aesthetics is taught at UCLA, USC, SCAD, and Harvard Business School.

-The Psycho-Aesthetics Sprint has seven phases: